CiscoSE/set-ucsKvmCert/README.md

 >	openssl genrsa -out ./keygen/KVM.key 4096

 - Certificate signed by a CA using the RSA Key generated above
  - Create a file with the CA properties.
 Subject alternate name must include every IP address that the certificate will be used for.
-An example cnf file is provided in the keygen directory named kvm.cnf.
+An example cnf file is provided in the keygen directory named KVM.cnf.
  - you can create a csr using the following example with openssl:
->	openssl req -new -key ./keygen/KVM.key -nodes -out ./keygen/KVM.csr
+>	openssl req -new -key ./keygen/KVM.key -nodes -out ./keygen/KVM.csr -config ./keygen/KVM.cnf
  - The result should be a signed certificate from the CA in **base64** encoding

 **Caution: Like all changes, you should test this script on a single lab system before deploying to production systems.
 The examples below show how to run this script against a single system, or an array of systems.
 It is possible run this script against all servers in a UCS domain, but that has not been tested and is not recommended without completing your own testing and validation.**

-**Note: Subject alternates maybe limited to 100 subject alteranate names per certificate.**
+**Note: Subject alternate names maybe limited to 100 subject alteranate names per certificate.
+The script is currently limited to 100 servers to prevent mistakes**

 ## Running the script
 This powershell script requires the following aurguments: